manonthegithub/GSoC-2020/dbpedia/Proposal.md

 # Summer plans

-I will be in Russia and Germany.
-First two weeks of the project will not be very active, because I will be finishing my internship in NII (Japan).
-After the intenship - full dedication (30-40 hours per week).
+Initially the coding was expected to start on 18th of May, but as the timeline has changed, I have no overlapping activities anymore.
+I will be able to start working on the first few days with full dedication.
+At the beginning I was expecting that, when GSoC starts, I will be finishing my internship in Japan which is until the end of May.

 # GSoC Experience